loureirorg/learnwithdaniel.com/blog/_posts/2020-01-16-wordpress-show-the-current-year-on-the-footer/README.md

 tags: ['WordPress', 'PHP']
 author: Daniel Loureiro
 ---
-If you write `[video src="video-source.mp4"]` in a paragraph, it will show a video on the page.
+How do you put a video from your library on an article?
+Answer: you write `[video src="my-video.mp4"]` in a paragraph.

-This text fragment, enclosed by brackets `[]`, is a shortcode.
+WordPress will replace the `[video ...]` string with the actual video from your library.
+This is an example of shortcode usage.
+Shortcodes are strings enclosed by brackets `[]`.
 <!-- more -->

-Shortcodes are used to extend our posts and pages.
-With them, we can add dynamic content provided by plugins inside our paragraphs.
+Shortcodes extend the editor.
+With them, you are not limited to Guttember's blocks, nor to text styling only.
+They allow us to add dynamic content provided by plugins.

 ## Example: